michaelmallon/Recommending-Song-Playlists/README.md

 2.2+ million unique songs with 66+million songs in total,

-Additional audio features were also scraped for each of the 2.2+ million. unique songs in the dataset
+Additional audio features were also scraped for each of the 2.2+ million unique songs in the dataset.

 ## Contents